RobertTalbert/discretecs/course-documentation/MTH225-Fall2020-syllabus.md

 Below are some additional important information about the course.
 Please note there is a separate section following this one, with course policies specific to the Covid-19 pandemic and how the class will be conducted.

-**Attendance:** Each F2F meeting will be live-streamed so that you can participate either F2F or remotely.
-It is critical that you actually attend your group's F2F meeting days --- Monday/Wednesday for Red group and Tuesday/Thursday for Blue group --- either F2F or synchronously online. **You may not attend the F2F meeting for the group other than your own** due to social distancing requirements; however you are welcome to watch the live stream of the other group's meeting if you want.
+**Attendance:** Each meeting is set up so that you have the option to attend F2F if it's your group's day to meet; or you can participate synchronously online; or you can participate asynchronously. **You will learn best if you participate F2F or synchronously.
+Please reserve asynchronous participation for cases where synchronous participation is impossible.** Also please note: **You may not attend the F2F meeting for the group other than your own** due to social distancing requirements; on your group's "off day" you are expected to participate online, again preferably synchronously.

 You will be responsible for all announcements made in the F2F meetings and for all material covered in those meetings.
 Each meeting will begin on the hour; please be on time for your meetings.
 If circumstances beyond your control prevent you from attending F2F *or* participating remotely, please let me know so I can help you stay current.